 Ms. Hillary began her dance training with Cydni’s School of Dance in Homer, Louisiana, where she studied ballet, tap, jazz, modern, and lyrical.
 She continued dancing with the Twin City Ballet Company in Monroe, Louisiana, and the Rockford Dance Company of Rockford, Illinois.
 Hillary is currently pursuing a PhD in Justice, Law and Criminology from American University.
 She holds an MA from George Mason University, and a BA from Beloit College; she has always danced throughout her academic endeavors.

 Stacey received her early training at Mid-Atlantic Center for the Performing Arts and Spotlight Studio of Dance.
 She has studied various styles over the years including ballet, modern, tap, jazz, and contemporary.
 Stacey is pursuing a BFA in Dance and a minor in Kinesiology at George Mason University.
 At George Mason she is choreographing and performing modern works for the Mason Dance Company.
 Stacey attended Parsons Dance Summer Intensive and studied Afro-Cuban dance abroad in Cuba through George Mason’s field study program.
-She is currently a part time jazz and tap teacher at Adagio Ballet and Dance School, and is excited to be working within the Youth Program.
+She is currently a part time jazz and tap teacher at Adagio Ballet School of Dance, and is excited to be working within the Youth Program.

 Cassidy Wagner received her early training from North Shore Dance Studio in Wisconsin.
 She furthered her passion for dance when she attended the Interlochen Arts Academy summer intensive.
 Ms. Cassidy later studied in London, England at the Royal Academy of Dramatic Arts and The Place for Dance.